-Here are some of the most common challenges students are currently facing with online learning along with specific tips on how to address them.
+Here are some of the most common challenges students are currently facing with online learning, along with specific tips on how to address them.

-Minnesota State University lists some online student skills requirements.
+Minnesota State University lists some remote learning online student skills requirements.
 In this example, the university specifically addresses the importance and unique challenges in self-motivating absent the traditional influence of nearby peers doing the same.
 This can be a considerable challenge for some.

-The solution: Try to think about building a schedule – figuring out when you’re going to do what you’re going to do and then sharing that with the other people in your house.
+Try to think about building a schedule – figuring out when you’re going to do what you’re going to do and then sharing that with the other people in your house.

 Given that students may not be attending class at a set time on a physical campus, finding the motivation to get started on coursework can be difficult.

-Write down your reasons for attending school along with your short-term and long-term goals.
+Write down your reasons for attending school, along with your short-term and long-term goals.
 Post them where you’ll see them, and cross off goals as you achieve them.

 Staying in touch with classmates, in addition to reaching out to faculty or academic staff as needed, can also be motivating.
 The more involved you are with your distance education, the more it’s top of mind.
 Log in daily to see course updates and class discussions.
 Connect with students and teachers and share questions or perspectives.

-The solution: The most important step is to stay in touch with professors and inform them about what’s happening.
+The most important step is to stay in touch with professors and inform them about what’s happening.
 They should understand and be flexible about the situation, perhaps even recording class sessions on your computer through learning platforms as a backup.

 There will be technical issues, and it’s important to realize you aren’t the only one with this problem.
-If your school has technical support services they can be a valuable resource.
+If your school has technical support services, they can be a valuable resource.

 Some Students Being Left Behind

-In the classroom, teachers can monitor the students and adjust their pace to accommodate anyone who needs extra time.
+In the traditional classroom, teachers can monitor the students and adjust their pace to accommodate anyone who needs extra time.
 In an online learning environment, it’s more difficult to do so.
-Since it is harder to read body language virtually, learners may stay silent or “put on a brave face” and then leave the class feeling despondent, frustrated, and having learned nothing.
+Since it is harder to read body language virtually, learners may stay silent or “put on a brave face” and then leave the class feeling discouraged, frustrated, and having learned nothing.

 Diminished Social Aspects

 The final spot in our list of the challenges of online platforms goes to the loss of many social aspects with the online route.
 Within the layouts of most degree programs, there are certainly many opportunities given in social interaction with peers.
-This can be through virtual classroom activity or even “social lounges” set outside of the digital classroom.
+This can be through virtual classroom activities or even “social lounges” set outside the digital classroom.
 All of this is great but still not the same as physical, in-person relations.
 Interacting in person creates more considerable bonds, a camaraderie founded on common work and goals, and many other supportive attributes for the student.
 This indeed is a challenge harder to face for some than others.

 COVID-19 has changed the world permanently.
-Although college students have been dramatically affected by this crisis, learning to be adaptable is an important part of life.
-If you’re interested in learning more about higher education during this time check out the Meratas blog.
+Although college students have been dramatically affected by this crisis, learning to be adaptable is an essential part of life. f you’re looking to learn a new skill then check out our Students page!